1994 United States Senate election in Michigan

 The 1994 United States Senate election in Michigan was held November 8, 1994.
 Incumbent Democratic Senator Don Riegle decided not run for re-election.
-Spencer Abraham won the open seat, becoming the first and so far only Republican to win a U.S. Senate race in Michigan since Robert P. Griffin in 1972 and the first to win the state's Class I seat since Charles E. Potter in 1952.
-As of 2025, this was the last time that a Republican was elected to a U.S. Senate seat in Michigan.
+Spencer Abraham won the open seat, becoming the first Republican to win a U.S. Senate race in Michigan since Robert P. Griffin in 1972 and the first to win the state's Class I seat since Charles E. Potter in 1952.
+As of 2026, this was the last time that a Republican was elected to a U.S. Senate seat in Michigan.

 Background

 Riegle, a three term incumbent, was considered one of the most vulnerable Senate Democrats in the 1994 mid-term elections, due to the unpopularity of President Bill Clinton and his being involved as a member of the Keating Five, a group of five United States Senators who were accused of corruption.
 After months of speculation, Riegle announced he would not seek a 4th term in a speech on the Senate floor.